5 Liver Enzymes Levels Charts & Infographics (Normal & High, for Men & Women).

 The four most commonly used liver enzymes include:

 2. Normal liver enzyme levels chart for women and men.

 Normal levels of liver enzymes in adults vary from laboratory to laboratory.
 Therefore, the best way to check if your liver enzymes are within the normal range is to check your lab reference.

-The table below shows the common reference ranges of liver enzymes for both men and women for one hospital (reference).
+The table below shows the common reference ranges of liver enzymes for men and women in one hospital (reference).

 |Liver enzyme||Normal levels in men (U/L)||Normal Levels in Wormen (U/L)|

-Any elevation above the normal levels is considered high liver enzymes and should be investigated.
-But bear in mind that these liver enzymes are not completely specific to the liver.
+Any elevation above normal levels is considered high liver enzymes and should be investigated.
+But remember that these liver enzymes are not completely specific to the liver.

 For example, The Enzyme (AST) is also released from skeletal muscles, the heart, and the brain.
 Also, The enzyme alkaline phosphatase (ALP) is released from bones (reference).